Kirk Schuring: Ohio House of Representatives (2011–2019)

 Schuring again faced term limits in 2010 in the Senate, and Oelslager too could not run for another term.
 As a result, they again ran for each other's seats.
 The maneuver again proved successful, with Schuring defeating Democrat Andrew Haines with 69.2% of the vote in the general election.

 Schuring was sworn in to begin his second tenure in the House on January 3, 2011.
 In 2012, Schuring won reelection with 57.34% over Democrat Amanda Trump.

 Political positions

-Schuring has worked to develop a pension reform plan that doesn't involve hikes to employer contribution to public retirement systems.
+Schuring worked to develop a pension reform plan that doesn't involve hikes to employer contribution to public retirement systems.
 There's a "sentiment of caution" among many lawmakers in terms of pension reform.
 He said many lawmakers are "justifiably sensitive to the plight of local governments."
-He has been critical to finding a solution in providing a cost efficient and solvent solution to the public pension systems.
+He had been critical to finding a solution in providing a cost efficient and solvent solution to the public pension systems.

 The only Republican to vote against the measure, Schuring joined Democrats in voting against a measure to require a photo ID when casting a ballot in Ohio.
 Many had criticized Republicans for pushing the measure through the legislature.

+Abortion legislation

+In 2019, Schuring co-sponsored Ohio Senate Bill 23, often referred to as the "Heartbeat Bill."
+The law bans most abortions after the detection of a fetal heartbeat, typically around six weeks into pregnancy.
+It includes no exceptions for rape or incest.
+Governor Mike DeWine signed the bill into law on April 11, 2019.

+Schuring’s support of SB 23 aligned with his long-standing record of backing anti-abortion legislation in the Ohio General Assembly.
+The bill attracted national attention and was swiftly challenged in court.

+In September 2022, a Hamilton County judge temporarily blocked the enforcement of the law, restoring legal abortion access in Ohio up to 22 weeks of pregnancy while ongoing litigation proceeded.

+Personal life and death

+Schuring married Darlene Newkirk in 1975, and they had two children.
+He died from pancreatic cancer at his home on November 22, 2024, at the age of 72.